epccs/RPUlux/SelfTest/README.md

 Check RPUlux Board Functions, runs once after a reset and then loops in a pass/fail section.

-Note: LED channels are not yet tested

 Voltage references are saved in EEPROM for use with Adc and other applications.
 Measure the +5V supply accurately and set the REF_EXTERN_AVCC value in the main.c file.
 The band-gap reference is calculated and also saved.

-The red and green LED are used to indicate the test status.
+The wiring has red and green LED that blink to indicate test status.

 ## Wiring Needed for RPUlux

 ![Wiring](./Setup/SelfTestWiring.png)

-Note: blocking diode with LED is to prevent damage when I connect it wrong.
+Note: blocking diode with LED is to prevent damage when connected wrong.

 ## Power Supply